Frequently Asked Questions

 If your child is ill and unable to attend school but you do not let the school know why they are not in school, this will be marked as an unauthorised absence.

 What do I do if my child is ill and cannot attend school?

 If your child is ill and unable to come to school, please email the school office to let us know.
 Please contact the school by 09:15.

 There are a range of extra-curricular clubs on offer at Cookham Dean.
 The clubs include sporting, creative and scientific activities.
 A full list of current clubs can be found on the School Clubs page along with the relevant sign up forms.

 If you are in receipt of benefits and believe you could be entitled to a free school meal, please contact the school office as we are able to earn extra funding by registering a pupil.
 Or if you prefer, you can apply for free school meals or pupil premium funding at: https://www.cloudforedu.org.uk/ofsm/rbwm/

 What can I do if I don’t have access to the internet?

 All correspondence is available in the school office.

 Do I have to pay for school trips?

-Parents may be asked to make contributions for any visits, trips or journeys organised by the school.
-Although voluntary contributions will not be a factor in deciding if a child participates in visits, trips or journeys, contributions may be a factor in deciding whether the activity can take place.
+Parents may be asked to make voluntary contributions for any visits, trips or journeys organised by the school.
+Although contributions will not be a factor in deciding if a child participates, contributions may be a factor in deciding whether the activity can take place.